 Research / Books

-As a psychology- and liberal arts-educated professional, Alise has developed a long-standing love affair with people and their life stories.
-She loves to know where people come from, the most salient moments of their lives, and what moves them to euphoria and tortures their soul – in short what deeply matters to them.
+As a psychology- and liberal arts-educated professional, Dr. Cortez has developed a long-standing love affair with people and their life stories.
+She loves to know where people come from, the most salient moments of their lives, and what moves them to euphoria and tortures their soul – in short what deeply matters to them, especially at work.
 When she began her human capital career in 1998 in Information Technology staffing, she added to that mix a keen ability to interview people about their lives and work, teasing out the most tender of details.
-She developed a fascination with how people choose their careers and how they experienced them.
+She developed a fascination with how people choose their careers and experienced them.
 So, when it was time during her doctoral studies to choose a dissertation topic, it was easy to land on the research question of: What is the relationship between meaning in work and personal identity for high-performing Information Technology managers?

 For that dissertation project, Alise conducted qualitative research with 25 male and female Information Technology managers between the ages of 22-65 (average age 43) across the nation to learn how they experience their work and its relationship to their personal identities.
 Using a hermeneutical, phenomenological, interpretative description method, five “modes of engagement” emerged to describe the relationship participants experience between their work and personal identities.
 Since graduation in 2005, she has shared these results in various workshops and presentations, and participants readily understand and relate to one of these five “Modes of Engagement” for themselves.